epogrebnyak/abacus/README.md

 3. Named entries indicate typical accounting transactions.

-4. Contra accounts is progress.
+4. Contra accounts is a work in progress.

 Implementation detail: